ncanfield822/cribl-interview-logs/README.md

 ## Limitations
-The parser used for files currently only supports UTF-8 and single character encodings, and in fact the app is setup to assume UTF-8 encoding for all files it encounters (Even if it's mot a text file).
+The parser used for files currently only supports UTF-8 and single character encodings, and in fact the app is setup to assume UTF-8 encoding for all files it encounters.

+The app will ignore any files that it cannot determine are of type `text/plain` or with a `.log` or `.txt` file extension, since it likely can't parse anything useful from them.

+Likewise this application is limited to the access level it's run at - some directories or log files may not be accessible to it.
+While it will fail gracefully, these files will show up in the API with an error message.

 ## Performance
 It takes approximately 84ms for the ReverseFileReader implementation to read all 196037 lines of